-- 11.25 Caregivers must be provided with a foster parent manual which outlines standards, policies and expectations of caregivers.
-The DFCS Foster Parent Manual which is available on the DFCS website (see appendix for link) may be used or the provider may create a comparable version. - 11.26 If a CPA suspects or is notified that a caregiver may have violated a safety, behavior management, quality of care, well-being or other such policy, the suspected violation must be reported to and screened by the CPS Centralized Intake Call Center.
+11.26 If a CPA suspects or is notified that a caregiver may have violated a safety, behavior management, quality of care, well-being or other such policy, the suspected violation must be reported to and screened by the CPS Centralized Intake Call Center.
 Whether or not the report is investigated by CPS, providers must complete a Policy Violation Assessment (PVA) related to the issue and develop a Corrective Action Plan (CAP) with the caregiver as appropriate following the policy outlined in DFCS Child Welfare Policy Manual Chapter 14.22.
 Care should be taken to avoid interfering with any related CPS and/or law enforcement investigations.
 For violations that the Office of Provider Management becomes aware of, providers will be notified via a GA+SCORE generated e-mail of the need to complete a PVA.
 Completed PVAs must be uploaded into GA SCORE by the provider within 15 days of receiving the CPS notification.
 OPM will in turn review the PVA and provide feedback to the provider within 10 days.
 Any required CAPs must be uploaded into the Corrective Action tab in GA+SCORE within 3 days of notification.
 Appeals to OPM's PVA determinations should be directed to the OPM Director by the provider within 10 days of notification.
-The OPM Director will review the appeal and reply to the provider within 15 days. - 11.27 CPAs must ensure that foster parents who accept placements of infants are informed about the general dangers of infant co-sleeping (with adults or other children) and the DFCS policy which prohibits infants in care from sleeping in the same bed with anyone.
+The OPM Director will review the appeal and reply to the provider within 15 days.
+Providers who display a pattern of not submitting PVA's and CAP's by the designated deadline are subject to an admission suspension.

+- 11.27 CPAs must ensure that foster parents who accept placements of infants are informed about the general dangers of infant co-sleeping (with adults or other children) and the DFCS policy which prohibits infants in care from sleeping in the same bed with anyone.
 CPAs should regularly inquire about infant sleep arrangements including naptimes during home visits and remind caregivers about taking precautions to prevent infant sleep related deaths and injuries.
 Please refer to the DFCS Infant Safe Sleeping Guidelines and Protocol, Appendix K. - 11.28 Children with a Specialty program designation have intensive needs and require significant levels of care and supervision.
 Therefore, children who have a Specialty Watchful Oversight program designation --Specialty Base (SBWO), Specialty Maximum (SMWO) and Specialty Medically Fragile (SMFWO)-must be the only placement in the foster home.
 This includes respite for the Specialty designation child or another child coming into the Specialty home for respite.
 Any exceptions to this standard (whether for respite or placement) must be approved in advance of the placement by the Placement Resource Operations Unit.
-Waiver requests should be sent to proteam@dhs.ga.gov and include a complete explanation of the supporting circumstances and concurrence from all children's DFCS Case Manager(s). - 11.29 Any previous fostering or adopting experience must be documented in the initial home evaluation and used in making the approval decision.
+Waiver requests should be sent to www.gascore.com and include a complete explanation of the supporting circumstances and concurrence from all children's DFCS Case Manager(s). - 11.29 Any previous fostering or adopting experience must be documented in the initial home evaluation and used in making the approval decision.
 Providers must review any previous home evaluations, training history, policy violations history, corrective action plans history, reasons for closure and any other pertinent information that would assist in making an approval decision.
 A recommendation must be requested from the previous agency (ies).
-If a previous agency is closed, no longer has the caregiver's records or for other reasons is unable or refuses to comply with the request, this must be documented in the home evaluation.
+If a previous agency is closed, no longer has the caregiver's records or for other reasons is unable or refuses to comply with the request, this must be documented in the home evaluation. - a.
+CPA providers must work in partnership with other CPA's and DFCS when foster parents desire to transfer from one CPA to another CPA or local DFCS County.
+CPA